esiranjofu/Delani-Studio/README.md

 -Push the commit to the remote repo using the command git push.

+## BDD
+- Get the assets from the given link
+- Create the html website
+- Create the toggle effect on the what we do section
+- Create the hover effect on the portfolio section
+- Get the form with all the necessary fields
+- Use the jquery function to have the form input values validated and that the form is not submitted with half the information not provided.
+- Share a feedback alert with the user to acknowledge receipt of their message

 ## Development
 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps: